FunctionFoundry/react-set-animate/README.md

 ### ES5 require

 ES5 code is transpiled to a CommonJS format that is ready for webpack or browserify.
+It is included in the npm build and you can build them for yourself by running `make`.

 ```
 var Animate = require('react-set-animate').Animate;